Notes on the Geography of Yemen: Hadramaut Irrigation

-Boustead doesn't say what kind of pump worked, but nowadays the pumps are Chinese.
+Boustead doesn't say what kind of pump worked, but nowadays the pumps are Japanese.

 They're also dirty and make an awful racket.
 Who pays for them?
 Good question.
 Boustead writes that it "required from me great persuasion to get the Qu'aiti State to put up £180,000 from their reserves to capitalize the pump scheme and building of the dams."

-So the irrigation water came back, and agriculture with it.
-Throughout the cycle, some things remained constant, including the unique hat worn by the village women.
+So agriculture was restored.
+Some things remained constant over the century, including the unique hat worn by the village women.
 Fifty years ago, you could photograph them up close--Freya Stark did and published the results in Seen in the Hadhramaut (1939).
 Nowadays, cameras are a no-no, whether from rising conservatism or irritation at so many strangers with cameras--or both.